 Term life pricing is generally based on:

-- Height and weight (BMI)
+- Height and weight.

 - Certain health conditions of your parents and siblings, such as cancer and heart disease

-- Dangerous hobbies, such as sky diving
+- Dangerous hobbies, such as sky diving.

-Types of term life insurance
+What are the types of term life insurance available?

-- “Annual renewable term life||You have to renew this policy every year, and rates increase each time.
+- “Annual renewable term” is a policy that can be renewed every year, and rates increase each time.
 It's best for people who need to fill a temporary life insurance gap.

-- “Return of premium term life||If you outlive this policy, the premiums you paid are refunded.
+- “Return of premium term” refunds all the premiums you’ve paid if you live past the policy’s term.
 You'll pay at least 30% more for this feature, according to Trusted Choice, a trade group for agents.
 Not many of these policies are sold.

-Who needs term life insurance?
+Can I decrease my term life insurance?

 How to buy term life insurance

-Check the companies' financial strength ratings from A.M.
+- Check the companies' financial strength ratings from A.M.
 Best or Standard & Poor's.
 These ratings indicate the ability of the insurer to pay claims, and you want a financially strong company.
 Most insurers put their ratings on their websites, or ask your insurance agent.